Punktum-dk/epp-service-specification/README.md

 - Restoration from deletion, this is described in detail in the [restore domain](#restore-domain) section
 - Restoration from suspension, also described in detail in the [restore domain](#restore-domain) section

-This mean that a new error scenario is introduced for creation/application, where an application/create request will be declined, in case of insufficient funds.
+This mean that a new error scenario is introduced with version 4.0.0 of the service for creation/application, where an application/create request will be declined, in case of insufficient funds.
 The renewal operation is not subjected to this policy, please refer to the registrar contract for specific details as this is a technical document and not the authoritative source for business and policy rules.

 All prices and amounts relating to currencies are provided in DKK, converted to the EPP currency type, using decimal point (`.`) and not decimal comma (`,`), which is the definition for the Danish locale.